microsoft/Nonprofits/VolunteerEngagement/Portal-EDM/README.md

 npm run powerpages-site-agent:customize-ve-vm
 ```

 Targets Enhanced Data Model sites only.
-Creates or updates a site-specific `dvtablesearch` knowledge source, adds the Portal-EDM tables used by the volunteer experience, and links the source to the EDM `powerpagesite` row and the site agent default GPT component.
+Creates or updates a site-specific `dvtablesearch` knowledge source, adds the Portal-EDM tables used by the volunteer experience, links the source to the EDM `powerpagesite` row and the site agent default GPT component, and publishes the agent when changes are applied.

 The default `Public` profile includes only public browsing data.
 For an authenticated-only portal agent, use the broader profile: